Get an Enhanced Profile

 Changes won't be saved until you sign up for an Enhanced Profile subscription.

 I applied online.
-The process took 3 weeks.
+The process took 2+ months.
 I interviewed at Search Laboratory (Leeds, England).

 We're thrilled to announce that we have reached the Sunday Times Top 100 Companies to Work For for the SIXTH year and the Sunday Times’ SME Export Track 100 for the THIRD year!
 We're extremely proud of our amazing team!

 This month, we’re furthering our ongoing commitment to supporting mental health in the workplace by training 16 members of staff to be Mental Health First Aiders.